Muhammad-Huzifa/Cloud-Computing-AI-Course/readme.md

 1. Open the folder for the required week.
 2. Read the slide PDF for the main concepts.
-3. Attempt `Student_Tasks.ipynb` before checking the solution.
+3. Complete the exercises in `Student_Tasks.ipynb`.
 4. Follow or repeat the implementation in `Live_Code.ipynb`.
-5. Use `Perfect_Code.ipynb` to review the complete approach.

 ## Course Goal